 Light: 60 to 80lbs, Average: 80 to 110lbs, Heavy: 110 to 160lbs

 Roru are well known for their love of snacks and candy, but they also have fast-paced metabolisms that require a lot of energy.
 Being quite versatile critters, they have a diverse diet, and obtain this energy through every means at their disposal.
 Scavenging, begging, growing plants and crops, or even eating other living creatures.
 The way they do the latter, however, is quite special.
-Draderroo are non-fatal predators, meaning that after consuming and digesting their prey, they are reformed again, completely intact!
+Draderroo are non-lethal and non-fatal predators, meaning that after consuming and digesting their prey, they are reformed again, completely intact!
 With Draderroo, this usually happens after 8-12 hours, and a single Draderroo could easily eat 3 creatures their size in a day!

 Not all Roru enjoy the sport of hunting for prey, however.
 Some prefer tending to fields, while yet more love to dance and play, putting on a fanciful display to beg for food from other sentient beings.
 They store this food in their pouches to take back with them, either for themselves or to share with their village.
 It's often said that a Draderroo's favorite pastime is eating, and if anyone could speak their language, that would be evidenced by how much they talk about it!
 Though perhaps you could say their favorite pastime is cooking and baking, something they're surprisingly skilled and passionate about!